Ares-Developers/Ares-docs/new/killingdrivers.rst

   damaging the vehicle itself.
 The first passenger matching the vehicle's :tag:`Operator` is considered the driver.
 All other passengers will be ejected.
 Defaults to :value:`no`.
+:tagdef:`[Warhead]KillDriver.Owner=enumeration - civilian,special,neutral`
+  Specifies the house the units are assigned to.
+Defaults to :value:`special`.
 :tagdef:`[Warhead]KillDriver.KillBelowPercent=float`
   Specifies the percentage of health a unit can not exceed to have its driver killed by a :tag:`KillDriver=yes` warhead.
 A unit above this health level